Angel0po/EDA_BON-AO/README.md

    print(duplicate_tracks[['track_name','artist(s)_name']])
   ```

-   The code above stores a data frame of the duplicates in the original dataset and outputs all the duplicated tracks shown below:
+   The code above stores the duplicates in the original dataset in a new data frame and outputs all the duplicated tracks shown below:

   ![image](https://github.com/user-attachments/assets/11f6c23e-2823-472c-aa33-e9c47b769fe3)